anuket-project/anuket-specifications/doc/common/README.rst

 Relevant Technologies
 ---------------------

 There are different technologies used and specified by the Anuket Project specifications.
-The `technologies section <./technologies.md>`__ describes the relevant technologies for the Anuket Project and clarifies the Anuket Project position about them.
+The :doc:`technologies section <technologies>` describes the relevant technologies for the Anuket Project and clarifies the Anuket Project position about them.